mritunjaysharma394/vowpal-wiki/Using-active_interactor.py.md

 * -o output.
 Writes the user provided labels (and corresponding examples) to a (line buffered) file.
 The absence of full buffering allows one to hit Ctrl-C anytime and still have all their labels saved in the output file.

 ## Tips
 Choice of hyperparameters is tricky.
-If you have a labeled subsample, use it together with `--active_simulation` to discover a good value for `--active_mellowness` and the learning rate.
+If you have a labeled subsample, use it together with `--active --simulation` to discover a good value for `--mellowness` and the learning rate.